xazab/xazab-wallet/wallet/README.md

 ### NFC (Near field communication)

-Dash Wallet supports reading Dash requests via NFC, either from a passive NFC tag or from another NFC capable Android device that is requesting coins.
+Xazab Wallet supports reading Xazab requests via NFC, either from a passive NFC tag or from another NFC capable Android device that is requesting coins.

 For this to work, just enable NFC in your phone and hold your phone to the tag or device (with